 - Spend more time with family and friends with whom you lost touch while you were using.
 Consider not seeing friends who are still using PCP.

 - Exercise and eat healthy foods.
 Taking care of your body helps it heal from the harmful effects of PCP.
 You will feel better, too.

 - Avoid triggers.
 These can be people you used PCP with.
 Triggers can also be places, things, or emotions that can make you want to use it again.

 Call for an appointment with your health care provider if you or someone you know is addicted to PCP and needs help stopping.
 Also call if you are having withdrawal symptoms that concern you.

 PCP; Substance abuse - phencyclidine; Drug abuse - phencyclidine; Drug use - phencyclidine

-National Institute on Drug Abuse.
+National Institute on Drug Abuse website.
 Research report series: Hallucinogens and dissociative drugs. www.drugabuse.gov/sites/default/files/hallucinogensrrs.pdf.
 Updated January 2014.
-Accessed on June 7, 2016.
+Accessed June 1, 2018.

 Updated by: Fred K. Berger, MD, addiction and forensic psychiatrist, Scripps Memorial Hospital, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.